Jigyasa-G/Jigyasa-G/README.md

 - Google Developer Student Club - Core Lead
 - Chair,ACM-W for Women in Technology
 - MERN developer and Open Source Contributor
+- Intrigued by the use cases of Python and R
 - Research Student

 <div id="header" align="center">